AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 1. Create a Service Principal.
 This is required to authenticate and grant the API call access to your Fabric tenant.
 2. Create a Resource Group in your Azure Subscription.
 Within your Resource Group:
    - Create a Azure Key Vault.
 This resource will hold your secrets, specifically your Azure Openai and Service Principal credentials.
 Make sure to grant the user running the Fabric Notebook GET access to these secrets.
-For more information, see [Azure Key Vault][Azure Key Vault].
+For more information, see [Azure Openai Assistants](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/assistant).
    - Create an Azure Openai Service and deploy the LLM model GPT-4 (1106-preview).
 Name this model deployment gpt-4-1106-preview.

 Fabric